The University PCard office has issued two new required tracking logs:

 Grouping Expenses and Itemizing

 You may include multiple transactions on a single expense report if they fall under the same business purpose.
-Please be sure to upload all receipts and backup documentation, then “itemize” your expense report (Under the “item details” section in the Expense Lines tab).
+Please be sure to upload all receipts and backup documentation, then double-check the Worktags in the Expense Lines tab.
 You may assign different worktags to each expense in the itemization if necessary.

 The Service Center is seeking further clarification on what expenses/receipts may require itemization.
 The PCard office has given the example of a hotel receipt.
 If there is lodging, parking, internet access and taxes, all of those need to be itemized on the expense report.
 It seems that if your receipt includes items that would fall under different spend categories, then it would require itemization.
 Will communicate further clarification on this point when it’s received.